Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

 ```

 **IMPORTANT:** Repeat the same procedure for ECC Provider, and in all places instead of consumer use provider, e.g. ecc-provider.cert, etc.

+The same steps applies for all other connectors.

 ## Validate jwToken